 In this way, the Vril-Ya Bazaar was less a model for the modern sci-fi convention than a precursor from which future events would take lessons.
 Rob Hansen, who researches the culture and history of fandom, traces that type of dedicated pop-culture following as beginning in the 1920s, when readers of the sci-fi magazine Amazing Stories began to connect with one another via letters.
 The first formal gathering of science-fiction fans was in December 1929, when the Scienceers met in Harlem, New York City, and the first sci-fi fan event actually planned and called a “convention” took place in the UK in January 1937.
 But Hansen describes the Vril-Ya Bazaar as a precursor to these fan-made events.

-“We look at an event like this and say ‘that looks like a sci-fi convention’,” he tells Mental Floss.
+“We look at an event like this and say ‘that looks like a sci-fi convention’,” he told Mental Floss.
 “But science fiction as a concept didn’t quite exist as a genre at that time—in a way, it was kind of a false start.”
 It seems that in the late 1800s, the world was not quite ready for a true sci-fi convention.
 The Vril-Ya Bazaar may have just been too far ahead of its time.